-About the Personal Giving Plan
+About My Personal Giving Plan

-The North American Division encourages the use of the Personal Giving Plan.
-This plan was developed to assist members in systematic giving.
-The plan suggests that, in addition to returning 10 percent of a member's personal income as tithe, certain percentages be dedicated as offering to three main categories:
+The North American Division encourages the use of the "My Personal Giving Plan."
+This plan was developed as a guideline to assist members in systematic giving.
+The plan suggests that, in addition to returning 10 percent of a member's personal income as tithe, certain percentages may be dedicated as offerings to three main categories: